dehezhang2/Notes/3103/CS3103_Operating_System.md

   * Asynchronous processing:

     In a Web server, multiple threads can work independently and simultaneously, such as issuing SQL queries and invoking Web services, to gather information that are required to build a Web response page

   * Speed of execution

     In computer graphics, matrix data can be divided and distributed into multiple threads to be calculated in parallel (on multiple cores)

-* *Benefits of Threads*: If an application is implemented as a set of related units of execution, it is far more efficient to do so as a collection of threads rather than a collection of separate processes.
+* *Benefits of Threads*: If an application is implemented as **a set of related units of execution**, it is far more efficient to do so as a collection of threads rather than a collection of separate processes.
 Reasons include:

-  * less time to create&terminate&switch new thread than a process
+  * less time to **create & terminate & switch** new thread than a process
   * Ehance efficiency in communication because threads within the same process ==share memory and files==, they can ==communicate== with each other ==without invoking the kernel==

 -------